 - You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life by Jen Sincero

 - The Universe Has Your Back by Gabrielle Bernstein

 The Benefits of Recommended Business Books

+How many books are published each year in the United States?
 There are somewhere between 600,000 and 1,000,000 books published every year in the US alone, depending on which stats you believe.
 Many of those – perhaps as many as half or even more – are self-published.
 On average, they sell less than 250 copies each.
-Jan 8, 2013

 More on the results of my list of recommended business books in a minute.
 But first, let’s also talk about reading books together.

 A friend/colleague of mine and her mother are currently reading the updated Rick Warren book Purpose Driven Life called What on Earth am I Here For?
 Each day they read the chapter and share their thoughts and concerns and insights.
 While talking about the book with a mutual friend, they quickly added two more people to their summer reading project.
 Not only are they benefiting from the lessons in the book, they are also cementing those words through conversation and discussion.

 Jimmy Fallon also sees the benefit of communal reading and earlier this summer asked for viewers to vote on a fiction summer read.
 Votes were collected over a week’s time and the winner: Tomi Adeyemi’s Children of Blood and Bone.